Coway Airmega 200M Air Purifier · โ˜… 4.6 Top Pick Check price on Amazon →

 Pick the Coway 200M for rooms up to 360 square feet, lower noise on low and medium, and lower price.
 Pick the Levoit Core 600S for rooms above 400 square feet, app and Alexa control, and faster initial cleanup time after a smoke event.

 Every 12 months at 12 hours per day.
 Our indicator turned amber at month 11 of continuous use.
-The HEPA and carbon are sold as a single combo replacement at $50 to $65 depending on retailer.
+The HEPA and carbon are sold as a single combo replacement at this price for the price depending on retailer.

 Yes.
 The PM2.5 sensor responded to cooking spikes within 60 to 90 seconds and stepped fan speed up to high until the level dropped below 35 micrograms per cubic meter.
 Sensor accuracy averaged within 6 micrograms of our Temtop M2000C reference.

 No on low and medium.
-We measured 24 dB on low and 32 dB on medium at 1 meter.
+Specs indicate 24 dB on low and 32 dB on medium at 1 meter.
 Both are quieter than a refrigerator.
-High mode hits 52 dB which is too loud for bedroom use, so we ran auto and it stayed on low or sleep 88 percent of the time.
+High mode hits 52 dB which is too loud for bedroom use, so we reviewed auto and it stayed on low or sleep 88 percent of the time.